Dealing with Complaints or When the relationship goes bad

 I’m glad I did.

 As of today, Friday 13th January 2017, I have been removed from the Graphistudio Facebook forum and will likely have my Trade Account with Graphistudio removed once my current orders are fulfilled.
 EDITED 1st March 2017.
 Trade Area / Account is still active.
+That is not Dealing with Complaints in an adult manner.

 This is a great shame. for two reasons